chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

 ###

-**We need several metrics -** from what we measure to sth meaningful/ clever
+**We need several metrics -** from what we measure to something meaningful/ clever

   - Games – users spend much time per visit